ValeriuOlar/BrainzUp_App/README.md

 # BrainzUp_App

 ### Java build application with IDE NetBeans.

-### BrainzUp is a prototype application developed for kids to play and learn, this was built as part of my project for interdisciplinary team project at Natinal College of Ireland in my second year.
+       BrainzUp is a prototype application developed for kids to play and learn, this was built as part of my project for
+       Interdisciplinary Team Project at Natinal College of Ireland in my second year.